soricine/email4book/README.md

 ## Running

-This project can be viewed online at [soricine.github.io/email4book](http://soricine.github.io/email4book).
+The main branch of this project can be viewed online at [soricine.github.io/email4book](http://soricine.github.io/email4book).

 Or it can be run on your local computer by running a web server in this directory: